amakarj/react-weather-app/README.md

 ### 2. Fetching data
 #### API key

-Now that user can type the location, it should be sent forward next.
+Now that user can type the location, next, it should be sent forward.
 - First let’s create a new folder **components** inside **src** folder.
 -	Then add a new file **Api.js** inside the new folder and import it to **App.js**.
--	The new component we created stores the AccuWeather’s API key, we need when fetching data.
+-	The new component we created stores the AccuWeather’s API key, which we need for fetching data.

 Api.js